apache/spark/docs/streaming-programming-guide.md

 [RDDs](api/scala/org/apache/spark/rdd/RDD.html).

 This guide shows you how to start writing Spark Streaming programs with DStreams.
-You can write Spark Streaming programs in Python (introduced in Spark 1.2), Scala or Java, all of which are presented in this guide.
+You can write Spark Streaming programs in Scala, Java or Python (introduced in Spark 1.2), all of which are presented in this guide.
 You will find tabs throughout this guide that let you choose between code snippets of different languages.